 In the Town of Rosman and the City of Brevard, mobility options include safe ADA accessible sidewalks and multi-use paths.
 Outside of these incorporated jurisdictions, the availability for walking or using a motorized scooter to access resources and services is limited and vehicular transportation becomes a necessity.
 There are areas in Transylvania County where 5.4%-8% of the households have no vehicle (Figure 20).

-Figure 20: NC Social Determinants of Health for Region 1.
-NC Department of Health and Human Services resources to address transportation needs for older adults including the Transylvania County Transportation (Transit) Department, Transylvania County Medicaid Transportation, local cab companies and volunteer programs.
+Percent of Households with no Vehicle Available in Health Department Region 1 needs for older adults including the Transylvania County Transportation Department, Transylvania County Medicaid Transportation, local cab companies and volunteer programs.
 The Transylvania County Medicaid Transportation Program also offers gas vouchers to local providers to transport persons over the age of 60 to their scheduled medical appointments.